Adityatiwari1/Dashboard/README.md

 "# Dashboard"
-This is a State-wise Capital invested in India Dashboard.
+"This is a State-wise Capital invested in India Dashboard."
-To Run the Dashboard:
+"To Run the Dashboard:"
 1. Download the zip file from the Github
 2. Extract the File
 3. Open Command Prompt and cd the folder